 * Using the amounts needed in baking a loaf of bread is fine.
 The immune system can deal with small amounts.
 It is when you consume a number of foods daily that has yeast in it that can cause yeast infections and Candida Albicans.

 Caffeine in any form acidifies the blood and tissues which promotes the production of pleomorphic baceast, fungus, and mold.

 * Small amounts of caffeine in tea or coffee is good for the body and the immune system can deal with this.
 When you drink more than two cups of coffee a day, you are exposing yourself to large amounts of the fungus.

 17) High fructose fruits.

 High fructose fruits acidify the blood and tissues and feed the production of pleomorphic bacteria, yeast, fungus, and mold.
 For example, APPLE JUICE IS CONTAMINATED WITH THE CARCINOGENIC MYCOTOXIN PATULIN WHICH IS DERIVED FROM THE FUNGUS AND IS ASSOCIATED WITH STOMACH CANCER.

 * It is best not to drink apple juice.
 Even though juices are pasteurized, heated to kill bacteria and most fungus, apple juice has the highest capability of breeding more of the fungus as it sits on the shelf.
-Juices that contain the least amount of fungus after sitting is cranberry, ( very good for keeping urinary tract and kidneys infections down), papaya, white or red grape and pineapple.
+Juices that contain the least amount of fungus after sitting is cranberry, (very good for keeping urinary tract and kidney infections down), papaya, white or red grape, and pineapple.
 Orange juice is fine if freshly squeezed or from a carton that has not been made from concentrate and drank within 1-2 days.
 Avoid juices made from concentrate.